Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	 - Port number
 	 - IP address

-6. Which rule option is used to match based on the direction of network
+6. Which rule option is used to match based on the direction of network  traffic ?
+	Flow

+7.
 * * *